egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 In order to stand a chance of the macro being executed, we need to dress the document appropriately.

 John Lambert (@JohnLaTwC) regularly shares interesting phishing lures and payloads, if you need inspiration for simulated phishing campaigns ;) .
 I find the "Document created in newer/older Office version" lures especially convincing.
-John has put together [this](https://t.co/OwH28ltngy) compendium of macro based lures on one-drive (link below), which is great for educating users about the different lures attackers use.
+John has put together [this](https://t.co/OwH28ltngy) compendium of macro based lures, which is great for educating users about the different lures attackers use.

 Now that our "malicious" document has been created we can test this out in the lab.